These stories are part of a special online collection available through the end of the month:

 “He is.”
 The brief reply came out sounding like a challenge

 “Well, he hit me with that shopping cart.”

 “With all that yelling I thought he put a bullet in your kneecap,” he said sarcastically.

 I looked at the man and his little family and tried to imagine what it must be like struggling to maintain your image as a man in four sets of eyes.
 I knew it was one hell of a weight.

 “Put yourself in my shoes,” I said gently, “You’ve had a long, exhausting day at work, and then a kid slams a big shopping cart into your side, wouldn’t you be upset?”

 “I would be careful whose kid it was I yelled at.”

 The bearded man was shocked.
 He clearly hadn’t seen that coming.
 I could see the smug grin on his face disappear, and the outset of a frown creasing his wide forehead.
 Would he reply verbally first?
-Or would he shove him right away?
-The first punch always won, but only if it lands – if you missed and your opponent scored using the surge of your body, you were finished.
+Or would he shove me right away?
+The first punch always wins, but only if it lands – if you miss and your opponent scores using the surge of your body, you are finished.
 My hand was clenching into a fist when I felt a gentle touch on my arm.